marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 As a side-benefit, ENUMs consume only four bytes on disk.
-They are pretty much on-pair with integers when it comes to space, but hold all the readablity benefits of strings and provide extra safety from various coding mistakes.
+They are pretty much on-pair with integers when it comes to space, but hold all the readability benefits of strings and provide extra safety from various coding mistakes.

 ## Final words